 The Acting Editions Collection

-Play scripts can be found on the second floor of the Little Library, under the "PR," "PS" and "PT" call numbers.
+Play scripts can be found on the second floor of the Lucille Caudill Little Fine Arts Library, under the "PR," "PS" and "PT" call numbers.
 Monologues can be found among call numbers beginning with PN 2080.
 It is fun to browse for scripts in these sections of the library.
 Other scripts can be found online in theatre resources the library subscribes to, such as Alexander Street's 20th Century Drama and Black Drama.
-See related electronic resources.
+See related databases.